Building a Community

 No development project in Sacramento County has conducted more outreach and opportunities for public engagement than the Upper Westside project.

-In spring 2019, the County mailed notices to over 9,000 West Natomas residents and property owners — in a much larger area than what is required under state law — informing them about the Upper Westside webpage and inviting them to public meetings.
+In the spring 2019, the County mailed notices to more than 9,000 West Natomas residents and property owners — in a much larger area than what is required under state law — informing them about the Upper Westside webpage and inviting them to public meetings.

 The County invited property owners via gov-delivery (email, SMS subscribers, and Nextdoor) to attend five (5) open houses.